Skyscanner/backpack-docs/docs/src/static-pages/accessibility.md

 All interactive elements should have a clear focused state that's easy to see against all backgrounds.

-### **Do / Don't**
-- Do use focus indicators that contrast well against all backgrounds
-- Don't use focus indicators that contrast poorly against the background

 ### **Tips**
+- Browsers have built in focus indicators but they're not always accessible, whereas the built in focus indicators in apps tend to work well
 - Make focus indicators have a colour contrast ratio of at least 3:1 between the background and the element.
-[See colour pairing chart](/guidelines/colors/#section_pairings)
+See our [colour pairings chart](/guidelines/colors/#section_pairings)
 - All interactive elements should be clearly outlined by a focus indicator when they are highlighted
-- Apps tend to use built in focus indicators that work well

 ### **Tests**
-- Disable your trackpad and check that focus indicators are always visible when tabbing through the screen
+- Disable your mouse and check that focus indicators are always visible when tabbing through the screen

+# Responsive design

-# Magnification
+## Magnification

 ### **Why**